PMxPgRHsOBDGL2MGpYjb/UundJANfq6i7a0PMaFHX/resources/description.md

 ## Frontend Functionality

 1. The main contest page
-    1. Will be displayed if no login cookie is presend
+    1. Will be displayed if no login cookie is present
-    2. Loging cookie is the actual order ID
+    2. Login cookie is the actual order ID
     3. If the Order ID is valid (calls an api, always valid for dev puproses) and a prize is chosen then
         1. If the order id is in the database the cookie is set
             1. Redirect to the registered page